Power and participation overview

 This section looks at voting and how much people feel that they can influence decision-making in their area; at people's views of their local area and their feelings of community cohesion and civic pride; at how much trust people feel in insititutions and in other people; and at access to the internet.

-Click here to download the power and participation infographic.
+Click here to download the Power and participation infographic.

-Around a quarter of Glaswegians reported that they would not feel very or fairly safe walking in their local area at night.
-In the most deprived fifth of the city, 86% of people felt that their local area was 'a good place to live' – which rose to 97% in the rest of the city.
+In the most-deprived fifth of the city, 88% of people felt that their local area was 'a good place to live' – which rose to 92% for the city overall.

-83% of Glaswegians had access to the internet.
+In 2023, 92% of Glaswegians had access to the internet.

 The data on the Understanding Glasgow website comes from a variety of administrative sources and surveys, and the frequency of updates to these sources varies.
 The graphs and text on each page should indicate the period to which an indicator refers.
 In some cases, where more recently published data is not available, we still use older published sources, such as the 2011 Census.